connectomicslab/connectomemapper3/paper/paper.md

 The last ten years have indeed witnessed a number of technical advances and a trend towards the adoption by the community of open research practices, which promotes `open data` and `open method`, to address these challenges [@Nichols:2017] [@EglenTowardNeuroscience:2017] [@Kennedy2019].
-This has led in particular to the creation of a community standard, know as the Brain Imaging Data Structure (BIDS), initially designed to ease the practice of sharing raw MRI data [@GorgolewskiTheExperiments:2016].
+This has led in particular to the creation of a community standard, known as the Brain Imaging Data Structure (BIDS), initially designed to ease the practice of sharing raw MRI data [@GorgolewskiTheExperiments:2016].
 [@GorgolewskiBIDSMethods:2017].
 Combined with advances in software virtualization, BIDS has enabled the creation of the BIDS Apps